How to Test Your Golf Cart’s Fuel Pump

 Bringing Your Cart In for a Checkup?
 Here’s What to Expect

 October 12, 2016While winters in South Carolina stay pretty mild, that doesn’t mean we’re not due for an ice storm or some snow on the ground.
-You may be interested in taking your ATV out for a spin when the flakes are flying, but if your ATV isn’t prepped and winterized, you might find that extra precipitation rusting the frame and taking years off your ATV’s lifespan.
-Ensure trouble-free operation this winter by taking our tips for winterproofing your ATV, golf cart, or other specialty vehicle this fall!
+You may be interested in taking your golf cart out for a spin when the flakes are flying, but if your golf cart isn’t prepped and winterized, you might find that extra precipitation rusting the frame and taking years off your golf cart’s lifespan.
+Ensure trouble-free operation this winter by taking our tips for winterproofing your golf cart.

 Switch to Synthetic Oil for the Winter